bitrise-io/devcenter/_articles/getting-started/getting-started-with-react-native-apps.md

 ## Testing your project

-You can use React Native's built in testing method, called `jest`.
+You can use React Native's built in testing method, called `jest` to perform unit tests.
 Add another `Run nmp command` step to your workflow, and type `test` in the `npm command with arguments to run` input field.

 ![](/img/run-nmp-test.png)